On this page

 Morphine Milligram Equivalent (MME) limit

-- For clients receiving chronic opioids, the prescriber will need to submit an attestation form after 42 days of opioids in a 90-day period and an attestation form if the dose exceeds 120 MME.
+- For clients receiving opioids, the prescriber will need to submit an attestation form after 42 days of opioids in a 90-day period (chronic) and/or if the dose exceeds 120 MME.

 - These policy changes only apply to prescriptions billed through the pharmacy benefit.
 Methadone and buprenorphine dispensed through opioid treatment programs (OTPs) are excluded from these changes.

-- Buprenorphine is exempt from the MME limit.
+- Buprenorphine used for substance use disorder is exempt from the MME limit.

-- The current opioid policy allows expedited authorizations (EAs) that overrides the 42-day limit for active cancer treatment, hospice care, palliative care, other end-of-life care, or if the patient is known to be a chronic opioid user at the current prescribed dose prior to Medicaid enrollment.
+- The current opioid policy allows an expedited authorization (EA) to override the 42-day limit for active cancer treatment, hospice care, palliative care, other end-of-life care.

-- These EAs will continue to override the PA required to exceed 42 days of opioids in a 90-day period.
+- This EA will continue to override the PA required to exceed 42 days of opioids in a 90-day period.

 Why is Apple Health (Medicaid) implementing more changes?
 Didn’t we just go through this?